skip to main content

 Why doesn’t my rating valuation take damage from Cyclone Gabrielle into account?

-That is why the Government proposed an Order in Council under the Severe Weather Emergency Recovery Legislation Act 2023 to temporarily amend the definition of Capital Value in the Rating Valuations Act so that cyclone damage to land or improvements like houses, buildings or vineyards did not have to be considered when assessing the revaluation of Hastings district properties.
+That is why the Government proposed an Order in Council under the Severe Weather Emergency Recovery Legislation Act 2023 to temporarily amend the definition of capital value in the Rating Valuations Act so that cyclone damage to land or improvements like houses, buildings or vineyards did not have to be considered when assessing the revaluation of Hastings district properties.

 This temporary amendment was approved following a two-week public consultant period.